Mlaiel/iacherie/docs/infrastructure/PERFORMANCE_MONITORING_IMPLEMENTATION_SUMMARY.md

 ## 📋 Conclusion

-The Ainflue platform now has enterprise-grade performance optimization and monitoring capabilities that will:
+The IA Chérie platform now has enterprise-grade performance optimization and monitoring capabilities that will:

 1. **Ensure Optimal User Experience** through faster response times and improved reliability
 2. **Enable Proactive Operations** with comprehensive monitoring and alerting